-After the Civil War, the United States addressed "the Indian question."
+After the American Civil War ended in 1865, the United States addressed "the Indian question."
 Seeing Native Americans as barriers to industrial and economic progress, the government sought to assimilate them into American society.

-The U.S. did this through boarding schools.
+One of the ways the U.S. did this was through boarding schools.
 In 1887, Commissioner of Indian Affairs John Atkins banned schools from teaching students in their native languages.
 Native children's lives were to be erased, beginning with their languages.

 By 1887, the Santee Normal Training School had been open for nearly seventeen years and was growing in size and reputation.
 Riggs attributed his school's success to its teaching in the Dakota language.